 Discover the difference between Consumer and Enterprise Mobile Apps

-Whatever the case, if developing a mobile solution is of interest to your firm, it’s valuable for you to know the process of building an app.
-Today, we’re going to share with you a mobile app creation guide based on our experience and discuss each step of making the app of your dream.
+Whatever the case, if developing a mobile solution is of interest to your firm, it’s valuable for you to know the process of developing an app.
+Today, we’re going to share with you a mobile app creation guide based on our experience and discuss each step of making the app of your dreams.
 Let’s get going.

 The process of mobile app development can somewhat vary on an individual basis.
-However, the following seven steps are the ones that you’ll likely have to go through:
+However, the following eight steps are the ones that you’ll likely have to go through:

-So, without further ado, read on to find out what the seven key stages of the mobile app development process are and take into account a few considerations to ensure a smooth flow before you start.
+So, without further ado, read on to find out what the eight key stages of the mobile app development are and take into account a few considerations to ensure a smooth flow before you start.

 Step 1: Strategy Development